relaxdiego/relaxdiego.github.com/_posts/2021-05-14-rediscovering-devops.md

 categories: DevOps, Foundations of DevOps, Principles
 ---

+## Preamble

+This article attempts to cut through the cruft and re-discover what it really means to practice DevOps in your organization.
+It does this by reviewing the three principles of DevOps: systems throughput, fast feedback, and continuous learning.
+It further re-inforces these principles with two tried and tested engineering concepts: The Theory of Constraints and Control Theory.

+## TL;DR

-TL;DR: DevOps is just Process Engineering specialized for software delivery.
+DevOps is just Process Engineering specialized for software delivery.
 The wealth of knowledge built up by Process and Industrial Engineering will prove useful in delivering software products.

-*This article attempts to cut through the cruft and re-discover what it really means to practice DevOps in your organization.
-It does this by reviewing the three principles of DevOps: systems throughput, fast feedback, and continuous learning.
-It further re-inforces these principles with two tried and tested engineering concepts: The Theory of Constraints and Control Theory.*

 ## Let's Dismantle Pre-existing Notions